esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Data FIFOs configuration

-Each DMA channel uses FIFOs to buffer the data to be read & written, which is crucial for mitigating the combined delays from the system bus and the DMA subsystem bus.
+Each DMA channel uses FIFOs to buffer the data to be read and written, which is crucial for mitigating the combined delays from the system bus and the Always On Peripheral Bus (**AOPB**).

 The **size of the FIFOs is parametric** and is, by default, the same across all channels.

 Some applications can benefit from larger FIFOs because it allows for more values to be buffered in situations where the bus is heavily utilized or the target peripheral, such as the SPI, is too slow.